checkedc/checkedc-clang/clang/docs/checkedc/Setup-and-Build.md

    git clone https://github.com/checkedc/checkedc-llvm-project src
    ```

-3. The Checked C language tests live in a folder within `llvm/project`.
-Change
+3. The Checked C language header files and tests are stored in a folder within
-to the  `src/llvm/projects/checkedc-wrapper` directory and clone the Checked C
+`llvm/project`.
+Change to the  `src/llvm/projects/checkedc-wrapper` directory and clone the Checked C
 repo:
    ```
    git clone https://github.com/checkedc/checkedc